Isaac Nathan: Comic Opera at the Royal Theatres

-Nathan was a well-established singing teacher in the 1830s and by 1836 his Musurgia vocalis, the second edition of his "Essay on the History and Theory of Music" established him as a world leading authority on the bel canto tradition.
-One of his pupils was the English poet, the very young Robert Browning, who 60 years later recalled: "As for singing, the best master of four I have, more or less, practised with was Nathan, Author of the Hebrew Melodies; he retained certain traditional Jewish methods of developing the voice".
+Nathan was a well-established singing teacher in the 1830s and by 1836 his Musurgia vocalis, the second edition of his Essay on the History and Theory of Music established him as an authority on the bel canto tradition.
+One of his pupils was the English poet, the very young Robert Browning, who 60 years later recalled: "As for singing, the best master of four I have, more or less, practised with was Nathan, author of the Hebrew Melodies; he retained certain traditional Jewish methods of developing the voice".

-Official Secret Service for the Royal Family
+Official secret service for the Royal Family

-From 1837–1839, Nathan was engaged by King William IV to protect the British royal family.
-He discovered a plot and purchased 500 copies of a book from publishers across London.
-The book was written by Sarah Woodward and together with a birth certificate, identified Lady Edwardina Flinn (nee Kent) as the second daughter of King George IV and Queen Caroline during wedlock.
+From 1837 to 1839, Nathan was engaged by King William IV to protect the British royal family.
+He discovered a plot and proposed working as a secret agent to purchased 500 copies of a book called The Secret History before it could reach public readership.
+The book was written by Sophia Woodward and together with a birth certificate identified Lady Edwardina Flinn (née Kent) as the second daughter of King George IV and Queen Caroline during wedlock.
 Reverend William Groves baptised the Royal baby and later certified she was the legitimate heir to the throne by birthright.
-When Nathan sought to claim expenses for his actions, the Prime Minister Lord Melbourne intervened and his allowed a personal vendetta to effect his official role.
+When Nathan sought to claim expenses for his actions, the Prime Minister Lord Melbourne intervened and his allowed a personal vendetta to affect his official role.
 Melbourne refused to honor the Seal of King William IV Nathan was left in financial ruin.
 He sold everything he had and gathered his family and moved to Australia.

-Australian resurgence
+"Father of Australian Music"

-Nathan emigrated to Australia with his children, arriving in April 1841.
-There he became a leader of local musical life, acting as music adviser both to the synagogue and to the Roman Catholic cathedral in Sydney.
-He gave first or early performances in Australia of many of the works of Mozart and Beethoven.
+Nathan emigrated to Australia with his children, arriving in Sydney by April 1841.
+There he became a leader of local musical life, acting as music adviser both to the synagogue and to the Roman Catholic cathedral, composing new music in search of an 'Australian' musical identity.
+He gave first or early performances in Australia of many of the works of Mozart, Beethoven, Paer, Gluck, Rossini and others in his Australian Philharmonic Series in 1844.
 He was the first to research and transcribe Australian Aboriginal music; he also set lyrics by the poet Eliza Hamilton Dunlop.

 Nathan wrote Australia's first operas, Merry Freaks in Troublous Times (1843) and Don John of Austria (1847), and Australia's first song cycle, The Australian Melodies.
 He made significant contributions as a singing teacher, and as one of the country's earliest music journalists.
 Nathan published prolifically with announcements, advertisements, analysis, context, lyrics and reviews.
-On 3 May 1847, Don John of Austria became his first opera to be copyesitproduced in Australia, at the Royal Victoria Theatre, Sydney.
+On 3 May 1847, Don John of Austria became his first opera to be produced in Australia, at the Royal Victoria Theatre, Sydney.

-Peter Sculthorpe wrote an orchestral piece in 1988 called At the Grave of Isaac Nathan.
+Nathan's legacy reaches the twentieth century via composers like Peter Sculthorpe, who wrote an orchestral piece in 1988 called At the Grave of Isaac Nathan.